FastComments/fastcomments-blog/src/content/(6-24-2020) FastComments on Mobile - Less Whitespace More Content.md

 #### Performance Implications

-This change has increased the widget size by about 300kb, bringing it to a total of 10.1kb.
+This change has increased the widget size by about 300 bytes, bringing it to a total of 10.1kb.
 As with all releases that increase the size of the widget we'll be looking into ways to bring it back down.

 Happy commenting!